smussenden/data-journalism-19-spring/README.md

 Though you will work hard in this class, I hope you will find it fun and rewarding.
 The give and take of classroom discussion is a great opportunity for all of us to learn.

+At the start of class, you should silence your cell phone and put it in your bag.
+You should not check it during class without asking permission.

 The only program you should run on your computer during class is the one we are using at that time for class work.

 If you have been on the Web or checking e-mail at your seat before class starts, you must shut these programs down by the starting time for the class.

 Using the computer or cell phone for messaging or browsing during class sessions results in a reduced grade in class participation, which accounts for 5 percent of the overall course grade.
 If your demeanor interrupts or interferes with the class, your participation grade will suffer.

 The College of Journalism does not permit food or beverages in the lab.